Thames sailing barge: Build and rigging

 They were usually spritsail rigged on two masts.
 Most had a topsail above the huge mainsail and a large foresail.
 The mizzen was a much smaller mast on which was set a single sail whose main purpose was to aid steering when tacking.
 The rig also allowed a relatively large sail area on the upper part of the mast, to catch wind when moored ships, buildings or trees blocked wind on the water's surface.
 The topsail could remain set even when the mainsail had been brailed to the mast.
 Sail areas varied from 3000–5600 sqft depending on the size of the barge.
-The typical, rusty-red colour of the flax sails was due to the dressing used to treat the sails that were permanently aloft (traditionally made from red ochre, cod oil, urine and seawater).
+The typical, rusty-red maroon colour of the flax sails was due to the dressing used to treat the sails that were permanently aloft (traditionally made from red ochre, cod oil, urine and seawater).
 The red ochre was there to block the ultra-violet in the sunlight from degrading the sails (much as lamp-black was used in the sail dressing for the Norfolk wherries), but sails that were stowed away such as jibsails were usually left untreated.
 The barges required no ballast, and sailing in this condition with leeboards raised they typically draw only 3 foot; this has caught out a few modern yachtsmen who have run aground while attempting to follow them.
 No auxiliary power was used originally but many barges were fitted with engines in later years and most retain them, but among the surviving sailing barges both Mirosa and Edme have never had engines.

+The mainsail was loose-footed and set up with a sprit, and was brailed to the mast when not needed.
+It is sheeted to a horse, as is the foresail; they require no attention when tacking.
+The foresail is often held back by the mate to help the vessel come about more swiftly.

 The mast was mounted in a mast case, or "tabernacle", at deck level and could be dropped and raised while under way, enabled the barge to "shoot bridges"-pass under bridges, on the Thames and Medway without losing headway.
 When no wharf was available, the barge could use the ebbing tide to stand on the mud, close to shore and offload its goods onto carts.
 A barge with no topsail – or top mast sailing stumpy-rigged required a smaller crew.
 With a shallow draught, they could penetrate deep into the back waters.
 Not needing ballast reduced their turn-round time.
 Where fitted, the bowsprit could also be "topped up" - raised, to allow it to use a shorter wharf.

 In good conditions, sailing barges could attain speeds of over 12 kn, and their leeboards enabled them to be highly effective windward performers.
 The unusual spritsail rig allowed any combination of sails to be set: often the topsail on its own would be effective.